Find income & stability with a bond ETF

 Bonds and bond funds rated Baa/BBB or lower are often referred to as "high yield" bonds because of the higher interest payments offered to investors who are willing to take the added risk of investing in lower-quality bonds.
 However, this has also earned them the nickname of "junk" bonds because of their higher risk of default.

-When the company, municipality, or government that sold the bond (the "issuer") can't keep up with scheduled interest payments or return the full principle—or face value—of the bond to its buyer when the bond matures.
+When the company, municipality, or government that sold the bond (the "issuer") can't keep up with scheduled interest payments or return the full principal—or face value—of the bond to its buyer when the bond matures.